sanyaade-teachings/openfl-native-dev/README.md

 nmedev
 ======

-"nmedev" includes headers and libraries in to help build NME from the source.
+"nmedev" includes headers and libraries to help build NME from the source.

 Install this library using the following command: